dwnatwick/MCW-Windows-Virtual-Desktop/Hands-on Labs/HOL step-by-step - Windows Virtual Desktop.md

 10. Reboot the device.

-**NOTE:** If you are doing this on the session host, rinse and repeat these steps for the entire host pool.
+    >**Note**: If you are doing this on the session host, rinse and repeat these steps for the entire host pool.

 11. Sign in to the device where you installed the Sepago Monitoring Agent.